lukeherczeg/StudyBuddy/README.md

   interaction between students, which can put a huge damper on students who prefer to study with others.
 Some people prefer to study with others, but find it difficult to network with people in their classes.
-Thus, we decided to design our app around finding study partners.
+So, we conducted significant research to make sure our app was as helpful as possible, and then we created it to the best of our ability.

+  A full report can be found [here](https://docs.google.com/document/d/1ZAbStkv9YlEZ7WJG1THaraWf9WjApJeXX7JsUfNspGU/edit?usp=sharing "Full Report").
 _______________________________________________________________________________________________________________________________________

 ## Features Implemented: